hunterShierman/Ninja-Platformer/README.md

 Every 45 seconds the player will be transported to the shop area and be given a chance to spend their gold.
 After each trip to the shop level, there is a 50% chance that the player will get a special chest with attribute upgrades.

+TIP: When blocking hold down shift just before the enemy attacks, do not try to time your parry - the window is extremely small and difficult to time.

 Controls: --
 Left Movement: A --
 Right Movement: D --